An execution token (xt) represents some behaviour of a word.

 different Forth systems.

 (see Anonymous Definitions).
-For anonymous words this gives an xt
+For words defined using

 :noname ." hello" ; execute